 THE BRUTAL TUTOR

-If you want a brutally honest (but super sweet) GMAT tutor who will threaten to quit if you aren’t doing the proper amount of work needed to get your score then give me a call!
-That said, I have only stopped GMAT tutoring one person because he wasn’t getting his work done.
+If you want a brutally honest (but super sweet) GMAT tutor who will threaten to quit if you aren’t doing the proper amount of work needed to get your score then give us a call!
+That said, we have only stopped GMAT tutoring one person because he wasn’t getting HW done.
 It worked.
-I was re-hired a few months later.
-He went on to improve his score by 160 points (here is that story: a GMAT Tutor resigns)
+We were re-hired a few months later and he went on to improve his score by 160 points.